Raezil/Raezil/README.md

 - 👋 Hi, I’m Kamil Mosciszko
-- 👀 I’m interested in DApp developement
+- 👀 I’m interested in web developement
-- 🌱 I’m currently learning blockchain and smart contracts
-- 💞️ I’m looking to collaborate on memoryArena
+- 💞️ I’m looking to collaborate on memoryArena and GoEventBus
 - 📫 How to reach me +48 575 044 972 or kmosc@protonmail.com

 <!---